-KÖNIG GALERIE participates in international art fairs such as Art Basel, Frieze Art Fair, London, FIAC, Paris and Art Basel Miami Beach.
+KÖNIG GALERIE regularly participates in international art fairs such as Art Basel fairs and Frieze Art fairs.
 The gallery has successfully placed works in a variety of private and public collections, including the Museum of Modern Art in New York and the Guggenheim Foundation.
 The artists represented have solo exhibitions with institutions worldwide, and regularly partake in prestigious group exhibitions, such as Documenta and the biennials in Venice, Berlin, New York and others.
 They have been awarded many important prizes, commissions and outdoor projects.
 In 2019 the gallery artist Natascha Süder Happelmann presented the artistic contribution for the German Pavilion at the 58th International Art Exhibition of La Biennale di Venezia.
 Moreover, the gallery publishes a biannual magazine which features the represented artists and their communities.